 Drive, facing the street with views of the Buffalo River and landscape beyond.
 These buildings are strongly related to the street, with entries oriented to the Promenade and RiverBend Drive.
-Single-story buildings containing retail or water-related uses are located along the Promenade and kept to a low scale to preserve views to the river.
+The collection of smaller retail or water relates uses located within the Promenade are one or two buildings to preserve views to the river.